gotsysdba/oci-arch-apex-ords/FAQS.md

 ## **Q: Is this architecture still relevant now that Oracle supports "Vanity URLs" against the ADB**

 **A:** Yes and Maybe.
 For Always Free (ALF), this architecture is still the only way to get TLS enabled vanity URLs.
 For Paid tenancies, this architecture allows for _transparent_ distribution of load between the Compute Instances and the ADB while adding a layer of customer managed fault tolerance.
-While fault tolerance is expected, it is unclear, at this time, how much load can be catered for.
+Additionally, the load supported by the "Oracle Managed ORDS" may not be sufficient for your purposes.
+Customer Managed ORDS allows for scalability if required.

 ---